Glass electrode: Limitations

 The glass electrode has some inherent limitations due to the nature of its construction.
 Acid and alkaline errors are discussed above.
 An important limitation results from the existence of asymmetry potentials that are present at glass/liquid interfaces.
 The existence of these phenomena means that glass electrodes must always be calibrated before use; a common method of calibration involves the use of standard buffer solutions.
 Also, there is a slow deterioration due to diffusion into and out of the internal solution.
 These effects are masked when the electrode is calibrated against buffer solutions but deviations from ideal response are easily observed by means of a Gran plot.
 Typically, the slope of the electrode response decreases over a period of months.

 Storage

-Between measurements any glass and membrane electrodes should be kept in a solution of its own ion.
-It is necessary to prevent the glass membrane from drying out because the performance is dependent on the existence of a hydrated layer, which forms slowly.
+Between measurements, any glass or membrane electrodes should be kept in a solution of their own ion.
+It is necessary to prevent the glass membrane from drying out because its performance is dependent on the existence of a hydrated layer, which forms slowly.